 Travis is a land use shareholder in Miller Starr Regalia's Walnut Creek office.

-Travis has worked with clients to utilize recently strengthened state housing laws to obtain the entitlements necessary to develop thousands of residential units throughout the state of California.
-He also works with clients to navigate the often complex local, state, and federal approval processes required to introduce complex commercial and industrial uses and structures in California.
+In the midst of a critical housing supply crisis, a core part of his practice involves utilizing recently strengthened state housing laws, often in innovative ways, to secure the approvals necessary to develop thousands of residential units throughout the state.
+He also works with clients to navigate the often complex local, state, and federal approval processes required to introduce commercial and industrial uses and structures in California.

 Travis is licensed to practice in California and New York.